 Since February 2013, we maintain share ownership guidelines for the named executive officers, certain other executive officers and non-employee directors in order to better align their interests with those of our shareholders.
-The practice of implementing share ownership guidelines for executive officers is aligned with our ownership culture and is becoming more common in our industry.
+The practice of implementing share ownership guidelines for executive officers is aligned with our ownership culture.
 A description of this policy is included below under the heading "Ownership Guidelines for Directors and Executive Officers."